agdenadel/agdenadel.github.io/Paper-a-day.md

 I've been inspired by [Tim Stuart](http://timoast.github.io/blog/2016-02-23-papers/) to try to read a paper every day.
 I'm going to track my progress here.

+I have fallen off since the semester has started so I'm going to stop updating this page.

+## September 21th, 2019

+Samuel.
+Some Studies in Machine Learning Using the Game of Checkers.

+## September 20th, 2019

+Mattick.
+Rocking the foundations of molecular genetics.
+PNAS. []()

+## September 19th, 2019

+Lee et al. Simultaneous profiling of 3D genome structure and DNA methylation in single human cells.
+Nature Methods. []()

+## September 18th, 2019

+Finotello.
+Next-generation computational tools for interrogating cancer immunity.
+Nature Reviews Genetics. []()

+## September 17th, 2019

+Scocchia et al. Clinical whole genome sequencing as a first-tier test at a resource-limited dysmorphology clinic in Mexico.
+Genomic Medicine. []()

+## September 16th, 2019

+Grishin, Obbad, and Church.
+Data privacy in the age of personal genomics.
+Nature Biotechnology. []()

+This is a short letter

+## September 15th, 2019
+## September 14th, 2019
+## September 13th, 2019

+## September 12th, 2019

+Soneson et al. A comprehensive examination of Nanopore native RNA sequencing for characterization of complex transcriptomes.
+Nature Communications. [https://doi.org/10.1038/s41467-019-11272-z](https://doi.org/10.1038/s41467-019-11272-z)

+This paper investigates the direct sequencing of RNA molecules that was recently announced by ONT.
+The takeaway for me is that while this new method of RNA sequencing may find useful applications, it is not a panacea for all applications and has its own issues.

+## September 11th, 2019

+## September 10th, 2019

+## September 9th, 2019